Kansas bans transgender athletes from women’s, girls’ sports

 TOPEKA, Kan.
 (AP) — Kansas is banning transgender athletes from girls’ and women’s sports from kindergarten through college, the first of several possible new laws restricting the rights of transgender people pushed through by Republican legislators over the wishes of the Democratic governor.

-The Legislature on Wednesday overrode Gov. Laura Kelly’s third veto in three years of a bill to ban transgender athletes, this coming a day after state lawmakers passed a broad bathroom bill.
+The Legislature on Wednesday overrode Gov. Laura Kelly’s third veto in three years of a bill to ban transgender athletes, and came a day after state lawmakers passed a broad bathroom bill.
 Nineteen other states have imposed restrictions on transgender athletes, most recently Wyoming.

 The Kansas law takes effect July 1 and is among several hundred proposals that Republican lawmakers across the U.S. have pursued this year to push back on LGBTQ rights.
 Kansas lawmakers who back the ban are also pursuing proposals to end gender-affirming care for minors and restrict restroom use.